 8. A continually growing online library resource of references to books and papers on the subject with full access to certain of them.
 Once enrolled you remain a permanent member to benefit from additions to the course.

 10. Detailed presentations of ODR systems.

-All taking the course and satisfying the final assessment will receive a certificate and will be enrolled on the panel of ODR practitioners.
+All taking the course and satisfying the final assessment will receive a certificate.

 Graham is an accredited business mediator and negotiator and a recognised expert in the fast developing field of Online Dispute Resolution (ODR) which exploits the power of technology to facilitate resolution.Graham was trained in commercial mediation by the ADR Group and is a member of the Civil Mediation Council and the Ombudsman's Association.
 He is a Fellow of the National Center of Technology and Dispute Resolution (NCTDR) at the University of Massachusetts and also a member of the 12 strong ODR Advisory Group appointed by the Civil Justice Council (CJC) to advise the UK's Ministry of Justice on the role of ODR in a modernised civil justice system.
 Graham is also a member of the Civil Justice Council's ADR Working Party and an expert advisor to The All Party Parliamentary Group on Alternative Dispute Resolution.

 In 2014, Graham was invited to advise in meeting the Committee of Legal Affairs and Human Rights of the Council of Europe on the impact of ODR on access to justice and human rights.
 The Committee produced a draft Resolution, since adopted by the Council, which calls on all 47 member States to promote the development and use of Online Dispute Resolution.
 In February 2016, Graham was invited to be an advisor to an EU funded research project led by the Faculty of Law at Salamanca University in Spain to consider the role of online mediation in cross-border disputes.